 - Accurate determination of the place of supply is crucial for understanding the tax incidence associated with a transaction.

-- If the place of supply is correctly identified as outside India, the transaction may be exempt from taxation.
+- If you correctly identify the place of supply as outside India, the transaction may qualify for a tax exemption.

 - Ensures compliance with legal frameworks and contributes to a transparent and fair taxation system.